 4) Long term immediate action on reducing China’s influence in the world

-- Covid-19 has, surely at last, made obvious to all of us that their cultural food practices are a danger to the world
+- Covid-19 has, surely at last, made obvious to all of us that their cultural food practices, and the current totalitarian tyrannical government, are a danger to the world

 - Covid-20, 21 22 etc are just waiting in the wings as new bat viruses transfer to pangolins in Chinese so-called “wet-markets”

-- China’s “not so cheap now” labour producing cheap badly made stuff that we should be producing locally
+- China’s “not so cheap now” labour producing cheap and poor quality stuff that we should be producing locally

 - unnecessary goods air flights causing ever more air pollution

 - unnecessary sea journeys causing air and sea pollution delivering inferior products to the world